truenas/documentation/content/SCALE/SCALEUIReference/Credentials/BackupCredentials/SSHCredentialScreens.md

 ---
 title: "SSH Screens"
-description: "This article provides information on the SSH Connections and SSH Keypairs screens, widgets, and settings."
+description: "Provides information on the SSH Connections and SSH Keypairs screens, widgets, and settings."
 weight: 20
 alias:
 tags: